kopsha/python-1o1/docs/logical.rst

     True
     >>>

-This comparison return *True* because it is true that *a does not equal b*.
+This comparison returns *True* because it is true that *a does not equal b*.
 By the way, the exclamation mark is commonly used as a logical **not** symbol in programming languages.
 So this symbol literally reads as **not equal**.